2022–2025 Mazda CX‑5 SAS Unit Reset –

 -

-Return & Reinstall: Reinstall the module, clear any remaining non‑crash DTCs, and perform a key‑cycle verification.
+Return & Reinstall: Reinstall the module, clear any remaining non‑crash DTCs, and verify the SRS lamp cycles off.

 Pre‑Shipment Checklist